RyanWatern/FHP-Traffic-Incident-Notifier/README.md

 To switch the map view from the default street style to a satellite view, update the style ID in the Mapbox URL.
 Simply replace `streets-v12` with `satellite-streets-v12`.
 This will load a satellite map with street overlays, giving a more detailed look.

 To adjust the map zoom level, locate the line `url = f"https://api.mapbox.com/styles/v1/mapbox/streets-v12/static/{lon},{lat},16,0/1200x675@2x?access_token={MAPBOX_TOKEN}` then change the `16,0` value.
 Zoom levels range from 0 (fully zoomed out) to 22 (fully zoomed in).
 For best results, keep it between 15 and 18, with 16 being ideal for streets and 17 for satellite.
 By default the map is set to streets at zoom level 16.
 The second value is the bearing which is used to rotate the map, it isn’t recommended to modify that value.
 By default the bearing is set to 0.
 This value can be modified from 0 to 360.
 A value of 0 represents true north (no rotation).
 A value of 90 rotates the map 90 degrees clockwise and a value of 180 flips the map.

-# Filtering Notifications

-To filter notifications by county, edit the `FILTERED_COUNTIES` section.
-Include only the counties from which you wish to receive notifications.
-For example, to receive notifications exclusively for Pasco County, you would enter:`[Pasco]`

-This process differs from filtering incident types.
-To exclude specific incident types, list them in the `FILTERED_INCIDENTS` section.
-The names must match exactly as they appear on the official FHP page for the filter to work properly.
-For example, if you do not wish to receive notifications for Vehicle Crashes that involve no injuries or roadblocks, enter:`[Vehicle Crash]`

-**Note:** If an incident updates to a type that is not filtered, you will still receive the update notification, which will include the previous incident type.

 # Road Mapping